actions/runner/docs/preview/yamlgettingstarted-jobs.md

   - script: echo this only runs for master
 ```

-### Custom phase condition, with an output variable
+### Custom phase condition, using an output variable

 Output variables from previous phases can also be used within conditions.